|

 Verre Eglomise is named after Jean-Baptist Glomy, a French 18th Century frame maker to Louis XVI, who used

-in the 18th and 19th centuries, it is much older, with early examples of Eglomise glass decorated bowls from a tomb in Italy,
+in the 17th and 18th centuries, it is much older, with early examples of Eglomise glass decorated bowls from a tomb in Italy,

 to the underside of a sheet of glass.
 At its simplest a single or double line of gold leaf was laid on the glass, protected